In Australia, grandparents have unique legal rights to approach courts to obtain orders that allow them to spend time with their grandchildren.

 The courts emphasise the importance of children having contact with as much of their wider family as possible and growing up as part of an extended and supportive family group.
 Grandparents with a close ongoing relationship or who can show they are involved in the children’s welfare can also apply to the courts for parenting orders.

 Twenty years ago, in a case where a grandmother had applied to be allowed to have contact with her grandson, the judge stated that “we live in troubled economic times and by way of example, in 20 years’ time, the child may have need for finance in establishing a house, in purchasing a car, in any number of areas.
-The more people that are loving and close to him and can help him, who feel an obligation towards him, the healthier it would be for the child.”
+The more people who are loving and close to him and can help him, who feel an obligation towards him, the healthier it would be for the child.”

 An order may enable you to have some visits or communicate with your grandchild, perhaps by phone or email.
-It will be up to the court to decide what should happen, based on what it thinks is in the child’s best interests.
+It will be up to the court to decide what should happen, based on what is in the child’s best interests.

 Although you have a right to apply for parenting orders, this does not mean the courts will necessarily decide in your favour.